Istiakmorsalin/Stories/Readme.md

 ## About Endpoints supporting both json and xml
 Here I implemented Content Negotiation.

-**In order to achieve it we have to send another header namely "Accept" header as ‘application/xml’ If a consumer sends a request with Accept header as ‘application/json’, we will provide the JSON representation of the resource.**
+**In order to achieve it we have to send another header namely "Accept" header as ‘application/xml’ for xml response.
+If a consumer sends a request with Accept header as ‘application/json’, we will provide the JSON representation of the resource.**